yAudit/reports/content/06-2022-Singularity.md

 The Singularity v2 protocol is an AMM providing single-sided ERC20 token pools.
 These pools allow users to perform single-sided deposits, without a token pair counterpart as required in AMMs like Uniswap or Sushiswap.
 Singularity v2 uses a collateralization ratio with a custom curve to calculate the fees for deposit, withdraw, and swap operations.
 Singularity v2 is not permissionless and relies on an admin to create new pools, pause pools, and set deposit/withdraw caps.
 The design of Singularity v2 is similar to Uniswap in that users interact with a router and a factory creates new pools for new tokens.

 The main branch of the Singularity v2 [Repo](https://github.com/revenant-finance/singularity-v2) was reviewed over 15 days.
 The code review was performed by 2 auditors between June 12 and June 27, 2022.
-A number of yAcademy Fellows also reviewed the contracts and contributed over 50 man hours.
+A number of Electisec Fellows also reviewed the contracts and contributed over 50 man hours.
 The repository was under active development during the review, but the review was limited to [one specific commit](https://github.com/revenant-finance/singularity-v2/commit/a3cdbc5515374c9e1792b3cb94ff1b084a9a1361).

 ## Scope